Keirua/silex-bootstrap/README.md

 Silex-bootstrap
 ===============

 Silex-bootstrap is an already setup [Silex][silex] project.
-It helps you get started by providing you with everything you need to get started with a lightweight Silex application.
+It helps you get started by providing you with everything you need for a lightweight Silex application.
 By the way, [Silex][silex] is a PHP micro-framework.

 This project embeds an HTML5Boilerplate structure with Twitterboostrap 2 for the frontend.
 Regarding the backend, the basics is already setup for you.
 There is some templating, routing, cache, controllers, basic settings and a solid directory structure.